ericmasiello/apis-workshop/slides.md

 2. What are the ids of the posts authored by Eric Masiello
 3. Create a comment for post titled "Learn about APIs"
 4. Create a new author with your name and email
-5. Update the email address for Erika Lewis to be "erikalewis889@gmail.com"
+5. Update Erika's email to "erikalewis889@gmail.com"

 ---

 ## Planning an API

 --
-### Mock App AccessEats
+### Mock App: AccessEats
 Imagine you wanted to...
 * Create an app that serves the disability community
 * Finds accessible restuarants in your local city
 * Focuses on the following accomodations:
-  1. wheelchair access
+  1. Wheelchair access
-  2. minimal background noise
+  2. Minimal background noise
-  3. braille menus
+  3. Braille menus
-  4. ample lighting
+  4. Ample lighting

 --